 An FHA loan is a home loan insured by the Federal Housing Administration (FHA).
-Unlike conventional loans, where the borrower and lender are the only two parties making decisions, an FHA loan has a third party interest in the deal.
+Unlike conventional loans, where the borrower and lender are the only two parties making decisions, an FHA loan has a third-party interest in the deal.

-Unsurprisingly, FHA loans were less prevalent in the high-flying economic times before the most recent mortgage meltdown of the mid 2000's, but have made a comeback in a big way.
+Unsurprisingly, FHA loans were less prevalent in the high-flying economic times before the most recent mortgage meltdown of the mid-2000s but have made a comeback in a big way.

 You've probably heard of mortgage insurance premiums (MIP).